-The Firm's Leadership Team has evaluated the results of the internal and external monitoring, as detailed in this report, undertaken of the Firm's quality control systems in 2020.
-The result from the IAASA's review of our audit file is disappointing and is not in keeping with the Firm's quality standards and procedures.
-We recognised the need to learn from both these findings and the findings on other firms and to take appropriate action.
-At the very core of our strategy is the view that a BDO audit is a quality product and we have actioned changes designed to address the points raised in the review.
+The Firm's Leadership Team has evaluated the results of the internal and external monitoring, as detailed in this report, undertaken of the Firm's quality control systems in 2021.
+We are pleased to see that the results from IAASA's 2021 review of our audit files have improved compared to the 2020 report and reflects the focus placed on compliance with the Firm's quality standards and procedures.
+We recognise the need to continuously learn from these reviews and the findings from other firms' reviews and to take appropriate action.